 Hi [First name]

-I first want to thank you again for choosing us for your [service or product type] needs.
-We’re so glad that we’ve been able to exceed your expectations.
+I want to first thank you again for choosing us to serve your [service or product type] needs.
+We’re ecstatic that we’ve exceeded your expectations.

-We would really appreciate the help if you have the time, but totally understand if not.
+We would really appreciate your feedback, but please don’t feel pressured to respond.
 Either way, we look forward to doing more great work for you.

-Short, concise emails are always better – especially if you’re just asking for a general product rating or review.
+Short, concise emails are always better – especially if you’re just asking for general feedback or a straightforward review.

 The only exception is a testimonial request email, which will need to be much more personalized if you’re hoping to get a specific individual to speak on behalf of your brand.